cheshire-cat-ai/docs/mkdocs/conceptual/prompts/main_prompt.md

 # Main Prompt

-The Main Prompt is the full set of instructions that is fed to the [*Agent*](../cheshire_cat/agent.md).
+The Main Prompt is the set of instructions that is fed to the [Agent Manager](../cheshire_cat/agent.md), when using the [**memory chain**](../cheshire_cat/agent.md#memory-chain).
-For instance, the prompt can be engineered to instruct the Cat to behave in a specific manner or to use the memory and the [tools](../plugins.md).
+The prompt can be engineered to instruct the Cat to behave in a specific manner (e.g. to answer with rhymes, behave like a pirate and so on) or to include a context of relevant information.

-This prompt is split in three parts:
+This prompt is split in two parts:

 - a prefix;
-- the instructions;
 - a suffix.

+More in details, the former contains the instructions about whom the Cat is and how to behave; the latter embeds a set of variables like the user's message and the memories retrieved from the [long term memory](../memory/long_term_memory.md) among the others.
-Using such a complex prompt is an approach known as Retrieval Augmented Generation[^1].
+Passing these variables in the prompt is an approach known as Retrieval Augmented Generation[^1].
 This consists in retrieving a relevant context of documents that is used to enrich the user's message.
-Specifically, the Cat exploits the [Hypothetical Document Embedding](hyde.md)[^2] (HyDE) technique to recall the relevant context from the [Long Term Memory](../memory/long_term_memory.md) and, indeed, augment the Main Prompt.
-This is also augmented with the history of the recent conversation, a set of [tools](../plugins.md) and the history the [Agent's](../cheshire_cat/agent.md) reasoning.

-In the following sections, we explain every prompt component.
+In the following sections, we explain the prompt components.

 ## Prefix